Jasil123/AIRDROP-BOT/README.md

 # JSK AIRDROP BOT
-Demo Bot - https://t.me/jskrewardbot (Twitter Verification disabled ) <br>
+Demo Bot - https://t.me/jskrewardbot (Twitter Verification disabled ) (message ,for deploy this bot,currently bot is down)<br>
 Developer Contact - https://t.me/Jasil6684 <br><br>

 ## Welcome to the project!
 This is a brief description of what the project is about.